krasilneg/plotter/ReadMe.md

 ## Interview test task implementation

 ### Pre-build
-You need Maven to build and launch this application Before building a project pls install **WolframAlpha-1.1.jar** from the root of the project as maven plugin with groupId, artifactId and version as follows
+You need Maven to build and launch this application.
+Before building a project pls install **WolframAlpha-1.1.jar** from the root of the project as maven plugin with groupId, artifactId and version as follows

 ```sh